AppCron/ACInteractor/README.md

 ## Asynchronous Requests
 Since ACInteractor uses closures for result handling, you can easily switch between synchronous and asynchronous behavior without the need to adjust your Interactor's interface.

-When making asynchronous callbacks from your Interactor, it's recommend to dispatch your **onCompletion** and **onError** closure calls to the thread the Interactor's **execute()** method has been called from.
-Whether to use background threads and when and how to dispatch back to the caller's thread is a technical detail of your Interactor, that should be hidden from the caller.
+When making asynchronous callbacks from your Interactor, it's recommended to dispatch your **onCompletion** and **onError** closure calls to the thread the Interactor's **execute()** method has been called from.
+Whether to use background threads and when or how to dispatch back to the caller's thread is a technical detail of your Interactor, that should be hidden from the caller.
 It is not the responsibility of a ViewController to dispatch your asynchronous stuff back on the main thread.
-Maybe it can by done with `dispatch_async`, maybe `dispatch_sync` is necessary, the ViewController can't know.
+Maybe it can be done with `dispatch_async`, maybe `dispatch_sync` is necessary, the ViewController can't know.

 ## Dependency Injection
 In a real world example the LoginInteractor would call a webservice to verify the login credentials and store the session token in local database.
 Since we don't want all these technical details in our Interactor we encapsulate them in two separate classes.